Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

     In the WebSocket (WS), check if the URL **sbc1-korevg-np.kore.ai** (or the environment-specific URL) is used.
 Verify that both agent and Kore VG are connected.

     Check if the **REGISTER** request is responding with a **200 OK** status.
 If the 200 OK response is not received, it indicates an issue with Kore VG.
-You can report this to the Kore.ai development team.
+You can report this to the Kore Support team.